Radar-Guided Polynomial Fitting for Metric Depth Estimation: Introduction

 \section{Introduction}

-Metric 3D reconstruction is critical for spatial tasks such as self-driving~\cite{maier2012real, GUPTA2021100057}, where it is necessary for one to perceive the structure of the 3D environment in order to navigate.
-In many such systems, multiple sensors—including cameras, lidar, and radar provide complementary information about the 3D scene.
-While lidar sensors offer dense, accurate point clouds, they are expensive and not widely available~\cite{raj2020survey}.
-In contrast, radar sensors, particularly millimeter wave (mmWave) radars~\cite{iizuka2003millimeter}, return only about a hundred points per frame and are noisier~\cite{han20234d}.
-Yet, they offer key advantages: they are far more cost-effective and energy-efficient, robust to challenging environmental conditions, and ubiquitously equipped on modern vehicles~\cite{eichelberger2016toyota}.
+Metric 3-dimensional (3D) reconstruction is critical for spatial tasks such as self-driving~\citep{maier2012real, GUPTA2021100057}, where it is necessary to recover the structure of the 3D environment in order to navigate.
+In many such systems, multiple sensors—including cameras, lidar, and radar—provide complementary information about the 3D scene.
+While lidar sensors offer dense and precise point clouds, they are expensive and not widely available~\citep{raj2020survey}.
+In contrast, radar sensors, particularly millimeter wave (mmWave) radars~\citep{iizuka2003millimeter}, return only about a hundred points per frame and are noisier~\citep{han20234d}.
+Yet, they offer key advantages: they are far more cost-effective and energy-efficient, robust to challenging environmental conditions, and ubiquitously equipped on modern vehicles~\citep{eichelberger2016toyota}.

 Unless camera baselines are known, images offer scaleless reconstruction.
-However, they are high-dimensional and sensitive to variations in illumination, object appearance, orientation, and camera viewpoint.
-Training robust models that can generalize across these factors often demands large-scale datasets, which are costly and time-intensive to collect.
-As a result, leveraging pretrained monocular depth estimation (MDE) models~\cite{ranftl2021vision, depth_anything_v2, depth-pro, piccinelli2025unidepthv2} has emerged as a practical alternative.
-However, as these models only take in a single image, where reconstruction is inherently ill-posed, they typically infer scaleless relative depth, or metric depth that lacks the fidelity needed (see \cref{tab:mde_comparison_nuscenes}) for applications requiring accurate metric-scale reconstruction, e.g., navigation.
+They are also high-dimensional and sensitive to variations in illumination, object appearance, orientation, and camera viewpoint.
+Training robust models that can generalize across these factors often demands large-scale datasets, which are costly to collect.
+As a result, leveraging pretrained monocular depth estimation (MDE) foundation models~\citep{ranftl2021vision, depth_anything_v2, depth-pro, piccinelli2025unidepthv2} emerges as a practical alternative.
+However, as 3D reconstruction from a single 2D image is inherently ill-posed, they typically infer scaleless relative depth, or depth that lacks the fidelity needed for applications demanding accurate metric-scale reconstruction, such as mapping and navigation.